dimazest/flock/readme.md

 bin/circusctl
 (circusctl) start flock-web  # Start flock-web, the main backend process

-# You are ready to open http://localhost:5000
+# You are ready to open http://localhost:8080, but insert data first.
 ```

 Insert the data